shantanu-aggarwal/notesApp/README.md

 Step 5: Open http://localhost:8000/docs to test the apis

 Note: Admin user is automatically created at the first run of app.
-User:admin, pass: admin
+User:admin, pwd: admin

 API Explation: